Q-R-B/Traffic-cam-archive/README.md

 # Traffic-cam-archive
-Script to download and save traffic cameras pictures
+Script to download and save traffic cameras pictures as a way to document urban flooding